ubilab-ws21/operator/README.md

 - Plugin scripts of all groups

 ## UI Control Board
-The UI Control Board is implemented by multiple .html files served by a simple python HTTP server which is listening on port 8080.
+The UI Control Board is implemented by multiple .html files served by an Apache HTTP server which is listening on port 80.
 The main functions of the UI consist of:

 - Displaying and changing the current states of all puzzles and actors
 - Displaying the camera streams